kumahq/kuma-website/docs/docs/1.1.1/networking/transparent-proxying.md

 The changes will persist over restarts, so this command is needed only once.
 Reverting back to the original state of the host can be done by issuing `kumactl uninstall transparent-proxy`.

+#### firewalld support

+On hosts where `firewalld` is used as a firewall manament and `iptables` wrapper, `kumactl install transparent-proxy` provides a dedicated flag `--store-firewalld` which will make the relevant rules persist across host restarts.
+The changes are being stored in `/etc/firewalld/direct.xml`, and there is no `uninstall` counterpart of the installation procedure.

 ### Data plane proxy resource

 In transparent proxying mode, the `Dataplane` resource that will be should ommit the `networking.outbound` section and use `networking.transparentProxying`section instead.